 The main differences between Model 1 and Model 2:

-- GuitarJack Model 1 was only compatible with iPod touch (3rd generation), whereas Model 2 is compatible with more devices including iPhone 5, iPod touch (5th gen.), iPad mini and iPad 4 (using Apple's Lightning to 30-pin Adapter), iPad 3, iPad 2, iPad, iPhone 4S, iPhone 4, iPhone 3GS and iPod touch (3rd and 4th gen.). iPod touch 2nd gen. info.
+- GuitarJack Model 1 was only compatible with iPod touch (3rd generation), whereas Model 2 is compatible with more devices including iPhone 5, iPod touch (5th gen.), iPad mini and iPad 4 (using Apple's Lightning to 30-pin Adapter).
+Also works with iPad 3, iPad 2, iPad, iPhone 4S, iPhone 4, iPhone 3GS and iPod touch (3rd and 4th gen.)- CableJive dockXtender cable (not included) is recommended, especially for iPad 2 and iPad 3. iPod touch 2nd gen. info.
 GuitarJack Model 2 is also compatible with StudioTrack on the iPad.

 - GuitarJack Model 2 adds a 24-bit AD/DA converter.
 (24-bit dependant on app and OS compatibility)